Prohibited Harassment and Title IX Policy #121

 1. If a reporting party requests that no further action be taken, UNCSA will honor that request to the extent permitted by law, but is under an obligation to ensure the safety of the reporting party and the campus community.

-2. If the reporting party requests voluntary resolution, the reporting party and the responding party may work with the Title IX Coordinator and UNCSA community to resolve the issues through corrective and supportive action.
+2. If the reporting party requests voluntary resolution, the reporting party and the responding party may work with the Chief Compliance Officer and Director of Title IX and UNCSA community to resolve the issues through corrective and supportive action.
 Either the reporting or responding party may end the voluntary resolution at any time and proceed with an investigation and adjudication path.

 If the reporting party requests an investigation and adjudication, the investigator will gather information, write a summary report and submit it to the Director of Human Resources, or to the Associate Director of Student Conduct for a finding to be rendered.